 Address: 710 Nguyen Trai | Cho Lon, District 5, Ho Chi Minh City, Vietnam

-Vietnamese food is some of my favorite in all of Southeast Asia, and the street food in particular is phenomenal.
-Honestly, if you're eating in a restaurant in Ho Chi Minh, your f*cking up.
+Just two words.
+Street.
+Food.
+Honestly, if you're eating in a restaurant in Ho Chi Minh, you're f*cking up.
 Street food is almost always better, cheaper, and a more authentic experience all around.

-There aren't really any dishes that are "better" than others but one you can't leave vietnam without having is Pho, which is similar to Japanese ramen.
+There aren't really any particular dishes that are "best" but one you can't leave Vietnam without having Pho, which is similar to Japanese ramen.
 The complexity of the broth and the texture of the handmade noodles is insane and can't be missed.

 Click here for a map of all my favorite restaurants and street food spots!

 I'd be willing to bet that Ho Chi Minh City has the largest concentration of wet markets in Southeast Asia.
 I mean the sheer number of markets you can stumble on in this city is crazy.
 A great example of local life, go early in the morning and watch mothers negotiating for that night's dinner, or shopkeepers catching a late breakfast at a street food stall.